HaruNashii/arch-installation-guide/README.md

 <details>
 <summary>(Optional Step) - Install an Desktop Envinroment or an Window Manager</summary>

-**option 1) Install GNOME and GDM, you can do it with the command:**
+**(Option 1) Install GNOME and GDM, then enable the GDM to start with the system, you can do it with the command:**
-- "```pacman -Sy gnome gdm```" then enable gdm to start when the system boot
+- "```pacman -Sy gnome gdm```"
 - "```systemctl enable gdm```"

-**option 2) Install KDE and SDDM, you can do it with the command:**
+**(Option 2) Install KDE and SDDM, then enable the SDDM to start with the system, you can do it with the command:**
-- "```pacman -Sy plasma-desktop sddm```" then enable gdm to start when the system boot
+- "```pacman -Sy plasma-desktop sddm```"
 - "```systemctl enable sddm```"

-**option 3) Install Hyprland and SDDM, you can do it with the command:**
+**(Option 3) Install Hyprland and SDDM, then enable the SDDM to start with the system, you can do it with the command:**
-- "```pacman -Sy hyprland sddm```" then enable gdm to start when the system boot
+- "```pacman -Sy hyprland sddm```"
 - "```systemctl enable sddm```"

 </details>